sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 VRF route leak can be achieved via both Static or Dynamic approach.

-In Static VRF route leak, FRR cli can be used where user can specify nexthop IP along with nexthop VRF, where the nexthop is reachable.
+In Static VRF route leak, FRR CLI can be used where user can specify nexthop IP along with nexthop VRF, where the nexthop IP is reachable through a nexthop VRF.

-In Dynamic VRF route leak, Route maps can be used to import routes between VRFs.
-Prefix lists are used to match route prefixes.
+In Dynamic VRF route leak, Route maps can be used to import routes from other VRFs.
+Prefix lists within route maps are used to match route prefixes in source VRF and various action can be applied on these matching prefixes.
+If route map action is permit, these routes will be installed into destination VRF.

-Leaked routes will be deleted when source route is deleted.
+Leaked routes will be automatically deleted when corresponding routes are deleted in source VRF.

-Note: Since static leak route requires nexthop vrf name, VRF route leak from user-defined-vrf to Global vrf will not be supported.

 ## Dependencies